Office of Student Financial Aid (OSFA)

 Consequences of Withdrawing from Courses

-The amount in federal student loans that a student can receive has annual and aggregate loan limits.
+The amount in federal student loans that a student can receive has annual and aggregate limits.
 Students are strongly encouraged to consider these limits in developing their education plan.

 The U.S. Department of Education's Office of Federal Student Aid governs the policies and procedures for loan repayments, deferment, forbearance, and limits.